Recently a reader asked me for some ideas for play activities for a 1 year old.

-Turn a cardboard box upside down, grab a favorite toy of hers and hide it under the box (while she is watching).
+Turn a cardboard box upside down, grab your child’s favorite toy and hide it under the box (while she is watching).

 Then say “uh oh, where did _____ go?”

-Pause and wait to see if she goes to the box to find the toy.
+Pause and wait to see if they go to the box to find the toy.

-If she does do this she is demonstrating the basics of object permanence.
+If your child does do this they are demonstrating the basics of object permanence.